ableplayer/ableplayer-wordpress/src/readme.txt

 * Styling: Updates to shipped styling to better avoid layout conflicts.
 * Bug fix: Invalid comparison set all video types to `video/mp4`.
 * Bug fix: Switch to `audio` player if file loaded is audio only.
+* Bug fix: Address a couple cases where attributes could be unnecessarily added to content.
 * Change: Load ableplayer and video scripts deferred.

 = 2.0.2 =